 Use of Estimates.
 The preparation of financial statements in accordance with U.S. generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the financial statement dates, and the reported amount of revenues and expenses during the reporting periods.
 Due to uncertainties inherent in the estimation process, actual results could differ from those estimates.
 During the year ended June 30, 2015, such a change in the estimate used in determining collectible accounts receivable from patient services for the prior fiscal year did occur.
-As more experience with respect to the conversion of patients from self-pay and indigent programs to the Medicaid program, including Centennial Care, was acquired, it was determined that net patient revenue for the year ended June 30, 2014 was much higher than was anticipated based upon evidence available at the time the estimate was made.
-Approximately \$3.3 million more was collected in the year ended June 30, 2015 on patient accounts receivable as of June 30, 2014 than was originally estimated.
+As more information with respect to the conversion of patients from self-pay and indigent programs to the Medicaid program, including Centennial Care, was acquired, it was determined that patient accounts receivable at June 30, 2014 were understated by approximately \$3.3 million.
+This change in estimate resulted in the additional \$3.3 million in collections in patient accounts receivable at June 30, 2014 being included in net patient service revenue for the year ended June 30, 2015.